 Workers’ compensation injuries encompass any injury that occurs while you’re on the job, including those sustained from:

 When it comes to filing for workers’ compensation, who caused the accident generally does not factor into the equation.
 If you suffered injuries at work, your employer bears liability for those injuries in most cases.
 Workers’ comp is a fault-free system and doesn’t decrease compensation based on liability.

-Often, we find that workers' compensation merges with a 3rd party claim where both cases can simultaneously be pursued.
-A consultation with our firm is important to distinguish when this should be done; additionally, if were working with an out-of-state victim who was working in Nevada during the injury, Benson & Bingham can work with a workers' compensation attorney in your home state, if desired.
+Often, we find that workers’ compensation merges with a 3rd party or personal injury claim where both cases can simultaneously pursued.
+A consultation with our firm is important to distinguish when this should be done; additionally, if we are working with an out-of-state victim who was working in Nevada during the injury, Benson & Bingham Accident Injury Lawyers, LLC can work with a workers’ compensation attorney in your home state, if desired.
 Often we handle cases for flight attendants, electricians, and other workers who may have an accident or incident while on the job, but someone else is liable for their injuries.

 Usually, workers’ compensation claims are the exclusive remedy to the injured party.
 This means that the system is the only way compensation may be awarded.
 No other remedy at law exists to make a person whole.
 Because of this system, clients may be limited in the ultimate recovery, but there are ways to increase values on claims.
 Patients are often “rated” and this rating is used to evaluate the ultimately recovery.
 Navigating this system is not as easy as it seems, and there are ways to increase values based upon treatment and diagnosis options that clients often overlook or fail to explore.
 Thus, it is key to get a skilled Las Vegas workers’ compensation attorney on your side.